 HOW TO STAND: COLUMNS

-This series precedes the exhibit and installation How to Stand done in the Dominican Republic.
-It is Composed by three column-like sculptures that are born out of an exploration of materials, architecture and its foundations.
+This series of column-like sculptures are born out of an exploration of materials, architecture and its foundations.
 The column as an entity was chosen because of its role as a support system, whose cylindrical body is strong and imposing, yet considerate to the human body.
-The scale of the columns is accommodated to that of the human body thus demonstrating and emphasizing a conversation between the two.
+The scale of the columns is explored around the human body thus demonstrating and emphasizing a conversation between the two.
 They are the result of an experimental process of constructing solid structures with flaccid materials.
 The way the materials reacted to Guzmán's research gave each ‘column’ a particular gesture, a way of standing.
 The material emphasizes the industrial balanced with the handcrafted, while its resemblance to skin accentuates the anthropomorphism of each column.
 Otherwise considered fragments of a whole edifice, these columns were made with an acknowledgment of their inner, hollow spaces as an active feature of self-support.

 The left photo is a detail shot, and the right photo shows the series being exhibited at the Diego Rivera Gallery, San Francisco in May 2017.
 From left to right: King, Siamese Columns, and Queen.

 2017, Acrylic Mesh, Fabric, Duracal, Thread, Wood, 51” x 10” x 30”

 2017, Acrylic Mesh, Duracal, Thread, 53" x 8" x 8"

 Family of Columns together &

 2017, Acrylic Mesh, Duracal, Fabric, Plastic, Wood, Thread, 83" x 8" x 8"